bitovi/bitops/docs/operations-repo-structure.md

 #### Environment Directories
 These directories live at the root of an operations repository and are used to separate applications and environments.
 Depending on your usecase, you may have an environment for `production`, `test` and `dev` or these traditional environments may be further separated into individual services.
 This pattern is preferential to having a branch for each environment as this allows the state of all your infrastructure to be managed from one location without merging potentially breaking an environment.

-When running bitops, you provide the environment variable `ENVIRONMENT`.
-This tells bitops what environment to work in for that run.
-A full CI/CD pipeline may call bitops multiple times if it requires one environment to run as a pre-requisite for another.
+When running BitOps, you provide the environment variable `ENVIRONMENT`.
+This tells BitOps what environment to work in for that run.
+A full CI/CD pipeline may call BitOps multiple times if it requires one environment to run as a pre-requisite for another.

+##### Environment Directory Naming Convention
+Sometimes it is useful to have directories in your operations repo that are not deployable environments such as common scripts that can be referenced from any environment's [before or after hooks](lifecycle.md).

+BitOps allows you to name your environment directories whatever you want.
+However, to better reason about which directories are environments and which aren't, a good convention is to prefix any non-deployable-environment directory with an underscore (e.g. `_scripts`).

 #### Tool directories
-Within an environment directory are directories grouping supported tools by name.
+Within an environment directory are tool directories which group supported tools by name.
 Each of these directories is optional.
 For example, if your application only requires `terraform/` to execute, you do not need an `ansible/`, `cloudformation/` or `helm/` directory in your environment.

 This directory is also where you put your infrastructure code associated with the respective tool.